-Guerrilla Farmers Trick Russian Troops with Poison Cherries
+Guerrilla Farmers Trick Russian Troops With Poison Cherries

 The latest surprise for Russian troops came in Melitopol, where Mayor Ivan Fyodorov said local farmers had caused “mass illness” among Russians by poisoning cherries.

 “Our farmers prepared another gift for the [Russians]—recently treated sweet cherries, which caused mass illness among those who stole them from the farmers.
-It’s the latest kind of partisan resistance on the territory of the Melitopol region,” Fyodorov told local reporters on Thursday.
+It’s the latest kind of partisan resistance on the territory of Melitopol,” Fyodorov told local reporters on Thursday.

 He said pro-Ukrainian sentiment remains strong in the city, despite Russian authorities portraying themselves as saviors who “rescued” residents from Ukraine.